lohedges/vmmc/README.md

 the cluster to overlap.

 ## Tips
-* The `EnergyCallback` function can be used to account for non-pairwise terms in the potential, such as an external field, or the interaction between particles and a surface.
+* The `nonPairwiseCallback` function can be used to account for non-pairwise terms in the potential, such as an external field, or the interaction between particles and a surface.
 * It is not a requirement that all particles in the simulation box be of the same type.
 Make use of the particle indices that are passed to callback functions in order to distinguish different species.